 I said nothing.

 Instead, he faced the back wall.
-Where I had hung one of the only framed pieces I owned: a print of a Bronzino portrait, a noble Italian woman in red velvet, unsmiling and perfect.
-She had been placed there almost by accident.
+There hung one of the only framed prints I own: a Bronzino portrait, a noble Italian woman in red velvet, unsmiling and perfect.
+It seemed almost an accidental placement.
 A placeholder for beauty, perhaps, or for seriousness.
-I had forgotten her, but Elian had not.
+Elian certainly was taking her seriously.

 He stared.

 I don’t mean glanced.
-I mean stared—chest lifted, body held still, the kind of stillness birds usually reserve for windstorms and ambushes.
+I mean stared — chest lifted, body held still, the kind of stillness birds usually reserve for windstorms.

 Then he turned, very slightly, and gave a single, sharp tick.

 That was it.
 No chirp, no flutter.
-Just a sound, like judgment passed on a color too raw or a moment unripe.
+Just a sound, like judgment passed on a color too raw.

 But I thought of him.
 Of the way he had looked not at me, but at the Bronzino.
-And of the unfinished yellow bird on my easel—bright, empty, false.
+And of the unfinished yellow bird on my easel — bright, not quite true.

 And I, fool that I was, picked up my brush.

 He did not move.
 He didn’t preen, didn’t blink.
-But somehow I knew not to sketch the same pose as before.
-This wasn’t repetition.
-It wasn’t even continuation.
-It was something else.
+But somehow I knew not to sketch the same pose I had been working on before.
+This wasn’t repetition, or even continuation.
+It was something fresh.

 I scraped the color off.
 He stayed.
-That’s how it began.
+That’s how the serious work began.

 The Witness came today.
 Looked at the Naples mix.
 Waited.
 Left.